alexerdmann/HER/README.md

 seed_size=200
 ```

-If you have gazatteers with lots helpful entities from your corpus, annotation will go more easily, which might motivate you to do a larger seed, though it also might mean that you don't need such a large seed to get HER going.
+If you have gazatteers with lots of helpful entities from your corpus, annotation will go more easily, which might motivate you to do a larger seed, though it also might mean that you don't need such a large seed to get HER going.

 If your corpus is very densely packed with entities, you could probably redefine *seed_size* to be less than 200 (and *vice versa*), however, if the types of entities you want to identify are many or finely granular, you might want to increase *seed_size* (and *vice versa*).